inbo/tutorials/content/tutorials/spatial_variograms/index.md

 **what do we actually quantify as "difference"?**

 Conventionally, *variance* (VAR) is the average difference of observations (or a subset of observations, e.g. in a group or bin) from the average.
-It is implemented in R with the `var` function.
+It is implemented in R with the `var` function (note that R implements the "sample variance", i.e. the formula normalizing by `n - 1` for [Bessel's correction](https://en.wikipedia.org/wiki/Bessel%27s_correction)).
 However, applying this formula for variograms is ~~wrong~~ unconventional!

 In *variograms*, the mean is replaced by a given point on the landscape (we want to look at differences from that focus point), and then we iterate over adjacent points.